SiAWorkExperience/Contact-Form/README.md

 ### Continued development

-In future projects, I would like to continue refining my skills using CSS and JavaScript, as I found them to be very powerful tools.
-In particular, I would like to practice with flexbox and grid in CSS, as I found them essential for creating a proper layout for web pages.
+In future projects, I would like to continue refining my skills using CSS and JavaScript, as I found them to be very powerful tools for improving the user experience of a website.
+In particular, I would like to practice with flexbox and grid in CSS, as I found them essential for creating proper layouts and formatting the contents based on the window size.
+Practicing Javascript would help to add more user interactivity to any websites I design in the future and improve my understanding of what can be done with JS.

 ### Useful resources

 - [https://www.w3schools.com/] - This is a very useful site for finding how to use certain syntax for HTML, CSS and JS.
-- [https://flexboxfroggy.com/] - This is a great game for learning how to properly manipulate CSS flexbox
+- [https://flexboxfroggy.com/] - This is a great game for learning how to properly manipulate CSS flexbox.

 ## Author